WOA-Project/SurfaceDuo-Guides/Install/Client/FlashingFFU.md

 > but this is **STILL IN PREVIEW** and things can go wrong.

 **PLEASE READ AND BE SURE TO UNDERSTAND THE ENTIRE GUIDE BEFORE STARTING**

-## What you will get

-You will end up with both Android™ and Windows on your Surface Duo.
-Android™ and Windows will both split the internal storage.

-Android™ will boot normally, and you will have to use a PC to boot Windows when needed, unless you create a dual boot image (explained later).

 # Steps